iotexproject/iips/iip-10.md

 ```

 ## Abstract
-This document proposed a method to enable IoTeX blockchain process transaction sent in web3js format
+This document proposed an improvement for IoTeX blockchain to support Web3.js APIs and integrate seamlessly with standard tools and dapps.

 ## Motivation
-TDB
+Since its launch, IoTeX blockchain has its definition of APIs known as `Antenna`.
+As time goes by, we receive more and more requirements to have IoTeX blockchain to support commonly used tools and dapps such as metamask, truffle, remix, subgraph, etc.

 ## Specification
-4 components are required to make this feature work:
+Four components are required to make this feature work:

 1. A relayer service to receive raw transaction and translate it to IoTeX transaction, and broadcast to IoTeX blockchain endpoint.
 Upon receiving a raw transaction, the relayer performs the following tasks:
    1. decode the raw transaction, extract (nonce, gas price, gas limit, recipient, amount, payload)